betfair-datascientists/betfair-datascientists.github.io/src/api/How_to_Automate_5.md

     framework.run()
     ```

+---

 ## Gotta go fast
 Now that we have everything working, if you have tried any of the simulations you may notice its pretty slow.
-I definitely have especially for larger files such as on 1 months worth of data (probably took me around 8 hours of just running the code in the background).
+I definitely have, especially for larger files such as on 1 months worth of data (probably took me around 8 hours of just running the code in the background).
 The good thing is we can speed it up, the bad thing is, its via multiprocessing which I have never touched before.
 But turns out its not too bad.

 You really only need to wrap your Flumine client into a function: